kwhickey/swim-sd3-from-team-unify/README.md

 #### _Tips_:

-- Best to have imported the Roster to SwimTopia, in the Season of this meet, before importing the meet
+- If you have a Roseter for the year (season) of the meet, best to have imported the Roster to SwimTopia, in the Season of this meet, before importing the meet.
+But if not, swimmers from the meet will be auto-added to that season/year's Roster when imported.
 - There's a bug in SwimTopia import such that auto-creating Events on import doesn't work.
 Create the standard 64 events manually, use a SwimTopia team or league template, or find a `.ev3` for uploading (like the [one in this repo](event_template_dual_64.ev3)).
+    - You can save the first events upload as a template if you want.
+If you're doing all-stars or divisionals and need to drop relays, just unlink from the template, and then edit by checking boxes and "Remove" those events.

 ## `fetch_touchpad_live_meets.py`